diveshharchandani1/restaurant-and-cuisine-generator/README.md

 📦 Dependencies

 streamlit>=1.31

 langchain>=0.1.0

 ollama>=0.1.0

 ipython (for testing)

 🙏 Acknowledgements

--Ollama team for model serving
+-  Ollama team for model serving
--LangChain for LLM orchestration
+- LangChain for LLM orchestration
--Streamlit for UI components
+- Streamlit for UI components
--Meta for Llama3 model
+- Meta for Llama3 model